aspnet-contrib/AspNet.Security.OpenId.Providers/README.md

 We would love it if you could help contributing to this repository.

+## Security policy

+Please see [SECURITY.md](./.github/SECURITY.md) for information about reporting security issues and bugs.

 ## Support

 **Need help or wanna share your thoughts?** Don't hesitate to join us on Gitter or ask your question on StackOverflow: